Overview: Eye Surgery Types

 - People with thin corneas who may not be eligible for laser refractive surgery

-- People with higher prescriptions, especially moderate to high hyperopia or astigmatism
+- People with higher prescriptions, especially moderate to severe hyperopia or astigmatism

-Another benefit of this surgery is that you do not have to worry about developing a cataract when you are older.
+Another benefit is that you don’t have to worry about developing a cataract when you’re older.

-The surgeon corrects both the distance and near vision so that you do not need reading glasses or other corrective lenses after surgery.
-There are a variety of intraocular lens implant (IOL) options:
+This surgery corrects both distance and near vision.
+You won’t need reading glasses or other corrective lenses after surgery.
+There are many intraocular lens implant (IOL) options:

-- Multifocal IOL is similar to progressive eyeglasses, with multiple zones of focus to provide distance and near vision
+- Multifocal IOL: Similar to progressive eyeglasses, these have multiple focus zones to provide distance and near vision

-- Accommodating IOL is a flexible lens implant that can adjust its focus, similar to your natural lens before presbyopia
+- Accommodating IOL: A flexible lens implant that can adjust its focus, similar to your natural lens before presbyopia

-- Monovision is a technique in which the surgeon places an IOL in one eye to correct your distance vision, and another IOL in the other eye to correct the near vision
+- Monovision: Involves placing an IOL in one eye to correct your distance vision and another IOL in the other eye to correct near vision

 Unlike a refractive lens exchange, phakic IOLs leave your natural lens in place.
-This surgery is an excellent option for people with high myopia who may not be candidates for laser refractive surgery.
+This surgery is an excellent option for people with severe myopia who aren’t candidates for laser refractive surgery.

 A benefit of this procedure is that the phakic IOL may be removed later if needed.
 For example, if you receive a phakic IOL but develop cataracts, the surgeon can remove the phakic IOL before performing cataract surgery.